mainsail-org/hugo-speed-tests/README.md

 - `chmod +x generate.sh`
 - `./generate.sh`

-The directory `content/posts` is in `.gitignore` to avoid pushing all sorts of random content to github.
+The target directory where the files are generated is `content/posts`.
+It is in `.gitignore` to avoid pushing all sorts of random content to github.

 ### Step 2: Check your hugo install